WoytekMig/movies-browser/README.md

 ### Intuitive Interface:

 Our application has been designed with the user in mind, providing a simple and intuitive interface.
+Check it out !

 #### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).